park-bench/gpgmailer/postfix.md

 `echo "test email body" | mail -s "test subject" <recipient email>`

 After verifying that Postfix works, it should be secured against unauthorized users by changing which users can send via `sendmail` or `mail`.
-To block all users but root, edit `/etc/postfix/main.cf` and add the line:
+To block all users but root and gpgmailer, edit `/etc/postfix/main.cf` and add the line:
 ```
-authorized_submit_users = root
+authorized_submit_users = root,gpgmailer
 ```

 If you do not want to leak your system's hostname, you can set one in `main.cf`.